 Some other influencers are classified as independent analysts, where they only specialize in a specific subcategory of the market instead of large analyst firms that cover the entire landscape.
 Examples include the Tower group, which works with financial services organizations, and ESG, which specializes in infrastructure and hardware.
 These kinds of influencers could be primary thought leaders since they are so focused on a specific area.
 Some of these influencers have even been CIOs or tech company CTOs before, and they’re so credible since they have real hands-on experience.

-Bloggers could be any type of people from independent analysts to analysts from big firms who produce their reviews as web-based content.
-Sometimes these people are just experts with information, expertise, experience with people, and prolific content producing skills.
+Another group of tech influencers is bloggers, who could be any type of people, from independent analysts to analysts from big firms who produce their reviews as web-based content.
+Sometimes these people are just experts with information, expertise, experience with people, and prolific content-producing skills.
 You could easily measure their impact by merely looking at the number of their followers.

 Tech magazines like Computerworld, PCmag, MIT Tech Review, and WIRED all have well-credited tech writers.
 Newspapers and press releases also fall into this category.
 The Wall Street Journal, USA Today, Financial Times, etc., all have their own tech columns with respected writers on the task.

 Media publications like TechCrunch, WIRED, Mashable, and CNET share a fair amount of juice, utilizing strong and technical but casual writers and content creators on the job.
 Using these resources for your content could come in handy when implementing the “influence the influencer” strategy.